Vienna, Austria’s capital, lies in the country’s east on the Danube River. Past residents include Mozart, Beethoven, and Sigmund Freud.

 The city is also known for its baroque streetscapes, imperial palaces, including Schönbrunn, the Habsburgs’ summer residence, its coffee-house culture, and vibrant design scene.
 In the MuseumsQuartier district, historic and contemporary buildings display works by Egon Schiele, Gustav Klimt, and other artists.

-Below we have outlined the top 10 best luxury tours in Vienna which, will give you the best possible experience of this cultural capital.
+Below, we have outlined the top 10 best luxury tours in Vienna, which will give you the best possible experience in this cultural capital.

 1. Riding Dinner’s Private Horse and Carriage Rides

-Enjoy the memorable 40 minutes of your entire Austrian Experience with this magical, ‘Sparkling Sightseeing Tour’.
-During your horse and carriage ride, you will enjoy delicious Austrian sparkling wine, small savoury and sweet delicacies from one of the most traditional restaurants in Vienna: the Zum Schwarzen Kameel.
+Enjoy the memorable 40 minutes of your entire Austrian experience with this magical ‘Sparkling Sightseeing Tour’.
+During your horse and carriage ride, you will enjoy delicious Austrian sparkling wine and small savory and sweet delicacies from one of the most traditional restaurants in Vienna: the Zum Schwarzen Kameel.

 2. Boat Ride In Vienna

-Route C is a round trip on the Danube canal.
-The starting point is at Schwedenplatz in the city centre.
-From there you sail upstream to the historic lock at Nußdorf and back.
-The view from the boat offers you a unique impression of sights such as the Ring Tower, built 1955 with weather lights, the Rossauer military barracks and the Observatory Urania.
+Route C is a round trip on the Danube Canal.
+The starting point is at Schwedenplatz in the city center.
+From there, you sail upstream to the historic lock at Nußdorf and back.
+The view from the boat offers you a unique impression of sights such as the Ring Tower, built in 1955 with weather lights, the Rossauer military barracks, and the Observatory Urania.
 The final destination is again at Schwedenplatz.

 3. Kunsthistorisches Museum